-Nature In The City Podcast Episode 6: Stability, Integrity, and Leopold’s Legacy This year Dr. Kevin Anderson, a geographer and philosopher managing the Environmental…
+Nature In The City Podcast Episode 9: Preservation, Conservation, and the Wild This year Dr. Kevin Anderson, a geographer and philosopher managing the Environmental…

 This year Dr. Kevin Anderson will take us on an exploration of “Nature and the American Mind”, examining the complex story that threads throughout our history and shapes our beliefs, policies, science, and management practices today.

 Dr. Anderson is a geographer and philosopher, researching the nature of urban wastelands.
 He manages the Austin Water – Center for Environmental Research, a partnership with the University of Texas and Texas A&M University

 Nature in the City is a collaboration between multiple City of Austin programs and partner organizations working together to increase our community’s access to nature in our community.
 We are proud to launch the Nature in the City Podcast – featuring Dr. Kevin Anderson – and hope that it inspires you to connect with our natural world and the City of Austin’s many resources.